Sound free response answer 6

 The Sound problem from the 2011 AP Computer Science Exam is typical of free response problems that test arrays.
 The problem requires you to find and modify elements that exceed a given limit.

-Sound Part (a): limitAmplitude
+Part (a) limitAmplitude method

 public int limitAmplitude(int limit)